When you choose kitchen tools, look for multi-purpose items.

 I’ll teach a special online sourdough starter class on Sunday, December 2nd at 1pm Pacific Time via Skype.
 All proceeds will go to Camp Fire relief charities (

-minus I’ll pay for the PayPal fees).
+minus I’ll cover the PayPal fees).
 I will choose the charity from this list complied by Charity Navigator, a good site to do research on the reputations of charities.

 I don’t like to brag but I’m raising money here so the Canadian modesty has to go.
 I’m really good at teaching this stuff.
 Think of me as the doula of sourdough starter—I’ll help bring your sourdough starter into this world.
 And you’ll help fire victims.